AmrDhaliwal/Analysis_of_Taiwan_Credit_Card_Data/analysis/Analysis, README.md

 similar across both scatterplots.
 Also when looking at the correlation between the two payment scatterplots those with higher debt are making higher repayments monthly which means is safe t say that those that obtained a higher education were eventaully making more monthly than those who didn't.

+## Do older people have a higher credit card limit?
+And is there a big variation of credit limit between Males and Females?